bk7084/bk7084.github.io/assignments/FinalProject_2.md

 **You should come up with your own set of rules for your city.**
 Implement this in the *score()* function in *optimizer.py*.
-You have access to functions that compute the contribution of light from a given light position for either the ground of a plot or the building on the plot at cell (i, j).
-Look at *compute\_light\_of\_plot\_day(i, j)*, which sums the light contribution over 12 light positions.
-In *score()*, we use this function to compute the light score for the full grid.
+You have access to function that computes the contribution of light from all light positions for the whole city.
+Look at *compute\_sunlight\_scores()*, which return the light contribution over 11 light positions.

-There’s quite a bit of computation happening in the background.
-If you find your program is too slow, try reducing the number of lights in *compute\_light\_of\_plot\_day(i, j)*, compute the light for only one plot or for a selected plot types (e.g., only houses and parks). **You can always comment out the light computation while your testing other rules in your city.**

 # Presentation and Report